doueng/Popular-Movies-App/README.md

 This is an app that lets you discover new movies.
 The movies can be sorted by popularity or rating and you can even save movies to a favorites tab.

-This app was made as part of the Udacity Android Nanodegree following these instructions https://docs.google.com/document/d/1ZlN1fUsCSKuInLECcJkslIqvpKlP7jWL2TP9m6UiA6I/pub?embedded=true#h.y4qfj5ptq2cv
+This app was made as part of the Udacity Android Developer Nanodegree following these instructions https://docs.google.com/document/d/1ZlN1fUsCSKuInLECcJkslIqvpKlP7jWL2TP9m6UiA6I/pub?embedded=true#h.y4qfj5ptq2cv

 # API-KEY